 The intent of DVHS is to expand access to education and provide curricular options similar to programs delivered within local DoDEA schools.
 DVHS courses will address the same standards, performance expectations, and provide advantages of creating a systemic approach to curriculum and instruction that also has the benefit of brick and mortar instruction.

 DVHS operates from three hubs to accommodate worldwide delivery to the students it will serve.
-The hubs are located in Wiesbaden, Germany; Okinawa, Japan; and Quantico Marine Corps Base, Virginia.
-These locations, within different time zones, allow for synchronous interaction to support online learning.
+The hubs are located in Sembach, Germany; Okinawa, Japan; and Quantico Marine Corps Base, Virginia.
+These locations, within different time zones, allow for real time interaction to support online learning.